 “Boko Harem is created by the Americans.
 How else is this possible?
 How can they suddenly have better weapons than the Nigerian Army?
 New tanks.
 How can Nigeria do nothing against these people?
 Nigeria is powerful… a wealthy country… No, no this is not possible.
 America has done this because they want to control Nigeria, because they want to sell arms, because they want to control the oil”.

 After a long-haul flight above Europe and Africa, I arrive in another new land – this time at the edge of the ocean.
 Nii, who has planned my journey and will be my assistant in Ghana, spots me amid the chaos of the arrivals gate.
-It’s hot, my clothes were chosen for a winter day in London and we are meeting for the first time.
+It’s hot, my clothes were chosen for a winter day in London and we are meeting in person for the first time.
 I’m a little confused.

 Nii shepherds me through the hawkers and taxi drivers and escorts me to my hotel.
 I gladly leave Ghana behind for a few hours of proper sleep.
-At 6.20am the reception calls me.
-I fail a number of times to understand what they want to say.
+At 6.10am the reception calls me.
+I fail a number of times to understand what they are trying to tell me.
 Eventually I grasp that they have woken me up to tell me that the electricity is back on.
 I’m totally confused and entirely awake.
 A big hot sun is just rising behind the rooftops.

 We have driven to the north of the country along erratic roads and have long since left the last shreds of tarmac behind us.
 Richard, our driver, negotiates the red dust tracks in silence and Nii is horrified that there is no working CD-player or radio in our smart 4×4.
 The car belongs to a tour company that usually employs Richard to ferry rich, white tourists across the countryside.
 Richard is withdrawn and seems confused by both our mission and by Nii’s role.